magicmark/programming-protips-wiki/src/protips/give-reason-for-suppression.md

 tags: ['typechecker', 'linter', 'supression-statements']
 ---

 Add a description to suppression statements telling us why it's being silenced.

-A comment like "x is wrong" is almost never sufficient (if it really is wrong, please file a bug report and link to it in the comment).
+(A comment like "x is wrong" is almost never sufficient - if it really is wrong, please file a bug report and link to it in the comment.)

 ::: bad :::